 - Obligatory Buffy example: a rather dark example comes from Consequences, where Faith had accidentally killed a human, tries to dispose of the body, then becomes a rapist (damn near enough in Xander's case, then using Buffy's body to seduce Riley.)
 In Dead Things Buffy has essentially raped Spike, then she thinks she killed a human and Spike tries to dispose of the evidence.
 The way she's acting bothers her so much she looks into whether she Came Back Wrong, then she finds out she didn't.

-- Doctor Who seems to be going this direction.
-What's been confirmed for series 8 so far (an elderly Doctor in his fifties, in which his two first companions will be teachers from Coal Hill School, and a new regeneration cycle) were all elements from the very beginning.
+- Series 8 was essentially a variation on this: an elderly Doctor in his fifties, in which his two first companions were teachers from Coal Hill School (kinda), and a new regeneration cycle were all elements from the very beginning.